10 Questions All Beginning Dancers Ask

 3. What if I don’t have a ballet body?

-- Chances are good that your body is just fine no matter the shape, age, fitness level if you are attending a recreational type dance school.
+- Your body is just fine no matter the shape, age, fitness level if you are attending a recreational type dance school.

-- In ballet schools offering career level performance training, only 'ballet bodies' will likely be acceptable.
+- In ballet schools offering career level performance training, only people with 'ballet bodies' feel acceptable.

 - This question speaks to the culture in dance schools.
 Some schools say everyone is welcome including beginning dance students and all body types but instructors and fellow students aren't being honest and may make you feel otherwise once you once in dance class.

-- At best, you’ll be ignored; at worst, you’ll be ridiculed.
+- At best, you’ll be ignored; at worst, you’ll be ridiculed, however, at ADI everyone is welcome!

 - Some recreational schools offering serious training are truly accepting of all body types.
 Again, visit some schools and feel the vibe.